Gaussianization and eigenvalue statistics for random quantum channels (III): Tensor products of quantum channels

 Before looking in detail at some specific models, let us observe that if one chooses an input state which factorizes $X_{12} = X_1 \otimes X_2$, then

 and there is no correlation (classical or quantum) between the channels.
-In order to avoid such trivial situations, one has to choose an input state which is entangled.
+In order to avoid such trivial situations, we must choose an input state which is entangled.
 An obvious choice (given that $n_1 = n_2 = n$) is to take $X_{12} = E_n$, the $n$-dimensional Bell state, and we shall use this state in what follows.

-A. Winter and P. Hayden observed that it is relevant in this framework to introduce the further symmetry $U_2 = \bar{U_1}$, as it ensures that at least one eigenvalue is always big.
-In \cite{collins-nechita-1} the random matrix inspired by the ideas of Hayden and Winter it was proved that the bounds on the eigenvalues could be improved as follows:
+Winter and Hayden observed in~\cite{hayden-winter} that it is relevant in this framework to introduce the further symmetry $U_2 = \ol U_1$, as it ensures that at least one eigenvalue is always large.
+In~\cite{collins-nechita-1}, using the channel model inspired by the ideas of Hayden and Winter, it was proven that the bounds on the eigenvalues could be improved as follows.